Nicolò Zaniolo: Early career

 Born in Massa, Tuscany, Zaniolo grew up in the Fiorentina youth system.
-On the final day of the 2016 mid year transfer window, he was released by Fiorentina, and subsequently joined Virtus Entella.
+On the final day of the 2016 mid-year transfer window, he was released by Fiorentina, and subsequently joined Virtus Entella.
 After several months playing for the Entella Primavera side, Zaniolo was given his professional debut in Serie B on 11 March 2017, aged 17, in a 3–2 win against Benevento.
 In total, he collected seven appearances for the Biancocelesti in the 2016–17 season.

 Inter Milan

 On 5 July 2017, Inter Milan announced they had signed Zaniolo, for a reported fee of €1.8 million, plus €1.7 million in bonuses.
 He played for the Primavera side in the 2017–18 season, finishing top-scorer of the team with 13 goals and winning the Campionato Nazionale Primavera.
 Zaniolo made his Inter debut in a pre-season friendly on 9 July 2017.
-On April 14, 2018, manager Spalletti selected him to the first team squad against Atalanta, however he did not play any competitive game for Inter's first team during the season.
+On 14 April 2018 manager Spalletti selected him to the first team squad against Atalanta; however, he did not play any competitive game for Inter's first team during the season.

 Roma

-2018–19 season
+2018–19: Breakthrough and Serie A Young Player of the Year

 In June 2018, it was reported that Zaniolo and Davide Santon had joined Roma as a part of the deal moving Radja Nainggolan to Inter.
 Zaniolo completed his medical on 25 June, and signed a five-year contract with the club, for a fee of €4.5 million plus 15% resell revenue.
 He made his first appearance for Roma and UEFA Champions League debut on 19 September, in a 3–0 defeat to Real Madrid at the Santiago Bernabéu.
 He made his Serie A debut on 26 September 2018, aged 19, in the home match won 4–0 against Frosinone.
 On 26 December, he scored his first goal in Serie A in a 3–1 win against Sassuolo.
 The following year, during a UEFA Champions League match against FC Porto, Zaniolo became the youngest Italian player to score twice in a single match in the competition when he scored both of Roma's goals in a 2–1 win.
 For his efforts, he was named the Serie A Young Player of the Year for 2018-19.